What is Tone in Art?

 "City at Night" Aleksandra Ekster"City at Night" Aleksandra Ekster 1919

-A very different mood for this abstract with bright colors and jagged shapes suggesting noise, lights and crowded streets.
+This abstract conveys a very different mood with its bright colors and jagged shapes suggesting noise, lights and crowded streets.

-But again, the light tones are emphasised due to their being surrounded by very dark tones.
+The bright, light tones stand out due to their being surrounded by very dark tones.

 "Night Shadows" Edward Hopper 1921"Night Shadows" Edward Hopper 1921